Parrhasius (painter): Legacy

 A Lekythos painted by an artist associated with Group R. Andreas Rumpf and Martin Robertson speculate that the depiction of the central figure, with his slanted head, morose expression, and seated pose, was influenced by Parrhasius.

-Parrhasius was universally placed in the very first rank among painters.
-He first attained skill in making his figures appear to stand out from the background.
-His skillful drawing of outlines is especially praised by ancient writers, and many of his drawings on wood and parchment were preserved and highly valued by later painters for purposes of study.
-Some scholars have proposed that his influence can be seen in White-Ground vase-paintings of his era, particularly in the works associated with Group R painters.
+Parrhasius was universally placed in the very first rank among painters by ancient art critics of later centuries.
+Quintilian called him the "law-giver" of painting, who created the definitive model of many gods and heroes for future painters.
+His skillful drawing of outlines is especially praised by ancient writers, and many of his drawings on wood and parchment were highly valued by later painters for purposes of study.

+Parrhasius excelled at depicting volume, and some scholars have identified surviving artworks which may have made use of his techniques.
+Examples include White-Ground vase-paintings associated with the painters of "Group R," which were produced during the artist's era.
+A small group of paintings found on the marble bed from a Macedonian tomb in Potidaea, dating to the 4th Century BC, are also cited as exhibiting the Parrhasian style.

 His picture of Theseus adorned the Capitol in Rome.
 His other works, besides the obscene subjects with which he is said to have amused his leisure, are chiefly mythological groups.
 A picture of the Demos, the personified People of Athens, is famous; according to the story, which is probably based upon epigrams, the twelve prominent characteristics of the people, though apparently quite inconsistent with each other, were distinctly expressed in this figure.

 Parrhasius is commemorated in the scientific name of a species of Australian lizard, Lygisaurus parrhasius, the fire-tailed rainbow-skink.